-Erika Kerekes writes about the intersection of family, friends, and food at In Erika’s Kitchen.
+Erika Kerekes writes about the intersection of family, friends, and food at In Erika’s Kitchen and is the creator of Not Ketchup™, a new line of gourmet “fruit ketchup” sauces and dips.
 She is mildly obsessed with truffles (the fungi) and produces Trufflepalooza, a multi-course truffle feast, at her home in southern California each summer.
 Erika co-founded FBLA, a networking and educational organization for Los Angeles food bloggers.
-You can also find her on Facebook and Twitter.
+You can also find her on Facebook, Twitter and Pinterest.

 Some people collect plastic containers.
 I collect empty jars.
 Much to my husband’s amusement irritation, I have an entire cabinet in our kitchen filled with jars of different sizes.
 Why put them in the recycling bin when they’re sure to be useful?